The Self-Care You Actually Need

 About 15 to 20 things.
 Some I use daily.
 Some seasonally.
 Some I haven't touched in months but know are there when I need them.

-Here's why it matters: when you're in a state of emergency — when you're depleted, panicking, spinning out — you cannot think clearly enough to figure out what you need.
+Here's why it matters: when you're in a state of emergency — depleted, panicking, spinning out — you cannot think clearly enough to figure out what you need.
 You'll just reach for your phone.
 You'll go numb.
 You'll withdraw.

 But if the list is already there?
 You just scroll.
 You pick one thing.
 You do it.
 That's it.